 You wouldn’t expect to find The Prince Hotel above The Prince Of Wales public bar.
 One’s a slightly sticky (but awesome) live music venue and brewpub.
 The other’s a swanky, designer hotel, perched high above the corner of Fitzroy St and Acland St. If you’re looking for a comfy bed that’s close to St Kilda Beach, Luna Park and Albert Park (can you say Grand Prix adjacent?)
 The Prince is probably your best bet.
 The rooms look like something off a Pinterest board, but it’s the foodie experience that really seals the deal.
 The Prince has the award-winning Circa restaurant, with Rhys Blackley running the pass.
 Plus it’s got The Deck—a rooftop cocktail lounge overlooking Port Phillip Bay.
 Round out the weekend with a pamper pack at the in-house Aurora Spa.

 QT quickly made a name for itself as one of Melbourne’s most beautiful CBD hotels.
 There’s a few things going for it: it’s a short stroll from the Collins St, shopping precinct, there’s plenty of A-Grade restaurants and bars in the building (including a cafe, rooftop bar, laneway concept bar and meaty grill restaurant), and all rooms come with free WIFI as standard.
 Even the budget rooms are decked out the nines: wooden floorboards, his and her sinks, gel-topped beds, free in-room movies and coffee pods (nice touch).
-When it comes time to eat, just pick your poison: Rooftop At QV for views and cocktails, then dinner at Pascale (probably the best hotel restaurant going around).
-Wake up with a petit gateaux and strong latte at The Cake Shop.
-Pure staycay bliss.
+When it comes time to eat, just pick your poison: Rooftop At QT for views and cocktails, then dinner at Pascale (probably the best hotel restaurant going around).